UdelaRInterior/ansible-AlternC/README.md

 # Role AlternC

-Install and configure [AlternC](https://alternc.com/Home-en) in a server (baremetal, virtual or container).
+Installs and configures [AlternC](https://alternc.com/Home-en) in a server (baremetal, virtual or container - but this last has still some problems with letsencrypt certidicates).

-Configures AltenrC hosting panel, that allows any user who has an account to access AltenrC web GUI, to manage the hosting zones, configure its DNS, web virtual hosts in sub-domains, mysql databases, ftp accounts as well as mail addresses and mailboxes.
+Configures AltenrC hosting panel, that allows any user who has an account to access AltenrC web GUI, to manage her hosting zones, configure its DNS, web virtual hosts in sub-domains, mysql databases, ftp accounts as well as mail addresses and mailboxes.
 Content of web site can be uploaded through FTP as well as through Alternc web GUI.

+The role also manages the mailman, awstat and roundcube plugins.
+It handles also the logos that can be custommized

 ## Requirements